selfcommunity/api-docs/source/includes/endpoints/_media.md

 ```

-This Endpoint update a Media.
+This endpoint update a Media.
 It must be used for media of `type` *url* for set the preview image that can be choosed between the images returned by the [create](#opIdcreateMedia) endpoint or other images that can be retrieved by an url.

 <h3 id="http-request">HTTP Request</h3>